Statement constitutes Ahmad Tea’s slavery statement for the financial year ended 31 January 2026.

 In particular, Ahmad Tea continues to improve its practices to identify and eliminate any slavery and human trafficking in its business and supply chains, in accordance to Section 54 of the Modern Slavery Act (UK) 2015.

-Each year we try to improve our process of identifying risk within our supply chain and carefully maintain a risk register which is reported to me as Chairman.
+Each year we try to improve our process of identifying risk within our supply chain and carefully maintain a risk register which is reported to me, as Chairman.

-Our company’s code of conduct is referred to as Ahmad Tea’s Social Responsibility Standards
+Our company’s code of conduct is referred to as Ahmad Tea’s Social Responsibility Standards.

-Ahmad Tea’s Social Responsibility Standards includes provisions against modern slavery and human trafficking, child labour, forced and compulsory labour, non-discrimination, wages and enhance whistleblowing procedures.
-This forms the basis of every contract of employment and contract for sale of goods we have in place.
+Ahmad Tea’s Social Responsibility Standards, includes provisions against modern slavery, human trafficking, child labour, forced and compulsory labour, non-discrimination, wages and enhance whistleblowing procedures.
+These Standards are contractual for all our suppliers.
 Any breach of our Standards will result in a breach of contract.

-Our approach differs for tea suppliers due to our understanding that hundreds of workers rely on the income they make from picking tea and without a livelihood we could be exasperating the risk of trafficking, bonded labour and slavery.
-Policies are in place to minimise any risk of slavery and trafficking in our supply chains through due diligence reporting required in our procurement process with suppliers.
+Our zero tolerance approach with other suppliers differs for tea suppliers due to our understanding that hundreds of workers rely on the income they make from picking tea and without a livelihood, we could be exasperating the risk of trafficking, bonded labour and slavery.

-We look at three key risk areas:
+Within this assessment, we look at three (3) key risk areas:

-Tracking Compliance: We begin with our procurement contracts and the tracking of our purchase orders.
+Process: We begin with our procurement contracts and the tracking of our purchase orders.
 We then visit suppliers and carry out audits.
 We also support suppliers with seminars, research and information to improve standards and reduce risk of modern slavery.

 Tea Sourced: 40% of our tea comes from Assam